Last Call For Flying W

 We spent most of the afternoon lounging by the pool.
 The unexpected appearance of Lilo and Stitch was an added bonus.

-Eventually, we made our way to the restaurant for dinner.
-The food was mediocre, and after waiting 45 minutes for our bill, we decided to leave the waitress a sign that we had gone to the adjoining bar to listen to the band.
 It's usually the band you've never heard of that ends up rocking your night away.
 So it was with Sloppy & The Joes.
 Shivi and I, never ones to shy from the dance floor, enjoyed some good boot-stomping fun with the locals.

 After arriving back at Gaithersburg, a number of us lingered in the parking lot, delaying the inevitable end to a great weekend for as long as possible.
 I will be the first to admit that I had scoffed initially when Rich spoke of wanting Alex, himself and myself to land our planes in quick succession (formation?) at The Flying W, but there is something almost magical about flying trips with multiple planes and multiple friends along for the ride.